 Secondly, you can right-click on the file and then left-click the Copy icon (button) on the context menu.

 Or thirdly, you can use a keyboard shortcut.
-Press the CTRL key and the letter C on your keyboard at the same time.
+Hold down the CTRL key and then press the letter C on your keyboard.

 How To Copy A File In Windows 10.

-Or you can use the keyboard shortcut CTRL + C. On your keyboard, press the CTRL key and the letter C at the same time.
+Or you can use the keyboard shortcut CTRL + C. On your keyboard, hold down the CTRL key and then press the letter C.

 Now that the file (the picture in this example) has been copied to the computer’s clipboard, the next thing to do is to put (or place) the file into whichever folder or drive you’d like it to go into.